NinjaBearStudioTech/Documentation/Writerside/topics/inventory/ability-system/inv_ability_system.md

 # Ability System
 <primary-label ref="inventory"/>

-The Inventory System is built on the **Gameplay Ability System (GAS)**, providing a range of functionality related to it.
+The Inventory System heavily relies on  **Gameplay Ability System (GAS)**, providing a range of functionality related to it.

 Each topic in this section will delve into the three main pillars of functionality provided by the Gameplay Ability System: